Family walks near Bristol & Bath

-As such, these aren’t ‘set routes’, but more an idea of nice areas to explore.
-I would always highly recommend getting a map of the local area and plotting your route beforehand.
-With a map you can find footpaths that are less well known and often have the area to yourself.
-You can also then measure and plan the length and difficulty of your walk and decide what best suits your family.
+These aren’t ‘set routes’, but more an idea of nice areas to explore.
+It’s worth getting a map of the local area and plotting a route beforehand.
+It’s then easier to measure and plan the length and difficulty of the walk and decide what suits the family best.
 Of course, walking with a 2 year old will be different to walking with a 22 year old!
-Avoiding well-known, popular paths allows for more space and to explore new areas.

 1) Explore The Somerset Levels